 It’s also critical to trust the dogs’ sense of smell.
 For instance, if a person says they saw a subject head west but the bloodhounds pick up the scent heading south, it’s critical to trust the dog.

 Bloodhounds are a working breed, and their sense of smell is nearly unrivaled.
 They can track a missing person or criminal suspect for miles.
 Webb’s personal record with her bloodhounds is eight miles of tracking.

 Moreover, they love having a job to do.

-“They’ll work so hard for you for that cookie and that praise … it’s the joy of the game,” Webb explained.
+“They’ll work so hard for you for that cookie and that praise … it’s the joy of the game,” Webb said.

 Webb’s career was interrupted when she was involved in a car accident in 2010 while visiting her parents in Oregon.
 Webb’s car hit black ice, and her vehicle began to slide.
 Webb’s car collided with another vehicle, and she took most of the impact on the driver’s side door.

-Fortunately, her twin daughter and son only suffered a broken foot and concussion respectively.
-However, Webb was injured the worst.
-She sustained a broken back, a spinal cord injury, a broken femur, a broken hip, and broke all of her left ribs.
+Fortunately, her twin daughter and son only suffered a broken foot and concussion, respectively.
+Webb sustained a broken back, a spinal cord injury, a broken femur, and a broken hip, and she broke all of her left ribs.

 Webb was paralyzed from the waist down.

 “My mentality was I had nothing to lose but to try,” Webb said.